Tommy Pham Preview, Player Props: Diamondbacks vs. Cubs

 Tommy Pham At The Plate

-- He has hit a long ball in 11.5% of his games this year, and 3.4% of his plate appearances.
+- He has homered in 12.4% of his games this year, and 3.8% of his plate appearances.

-- Pham has driven in a run in 36 games this year (34.6%), including 12 games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in five contests.
+- Pham has had at least one RBI in 35.2% of his games this season (37 of 105), with two or more RBI 13 times (12.4%).
+He has also been responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.